Erectile dysfunction is a frustrating health problem for men.

-In those trials, 75 percent of men with mild ED have responded well to shockwave therapy after six months of treatment.
+In those trials, 75 percent of men with mild ED have responded well to acoustic wave therapy (also known as shockwave therapy) after six months of treatment.
 The beneficial effect of these treatments will be preserved after two years.

 The hope is that this type of treatment can provide consistent, long-term reversal of blood vessels.
-Ultrasound shockwave therapy would be the only treatment of its kind.
+Acoustic wave therapy would be the only treatment of its kind.
 Taking a pill or an injection only shortly curbs the effects ED has on sexual interactions.

-If you choose ultrasound shockwave therapy, your treatment plan will administer repeating therapy.
+If you choose acoustic wave therapy, your treatment plan will administer repeating therapy.

 The most common path is twice weekly for three weeks.
 This is followed by three weeks without treatments and another three weeks of treatments twice weekly.

 This isn’t the only option.
 Companies are investing money to provide an at-home solution to the treatment process to avoid these office trips.

 If you choose acoustic wave therapy, some risks aren’t explained.
 Be aware this is the money going towards a process that the FDA hasn’t approved.